-Gamers would be able to enjoy Xbox One like experience as the latest titles are being tested and would be made available when this service is launched.
+Gamers would be able to enjoy Xbox One as the latest titles are being tested and would be made available when this service is launched.
 Microsoft insiders say that the team is working on offering the 60 fps feature just like the Xbox on the browser and this would be the next big revolution in the gaming industry.
 It would be a game changer for Microsoft as it would be able to remove the console from the equation when it comes to the serious gaming market.

 Laxmikant B. Thipse